 When looking at social e-commerce examples, you will see a new wave emerging from developments in the technology that powers social media and the behaviors of Gen Z and millennial shoppers alike.

 Sharing creative content, tagging businesses, utilizing their hashtags, and even submitting reviews on company pages has never been easier for customers.
-Hence, it’s a fantastic potential for brands, but it can be intimidating if you’re new to it or have little expertise with social commerce strategy.
+Hence, it’s a fantastic potential for brands, but it can be not very comforting if you’re new to it or have little expertise with social commerce strategy.

 That’s why firms have begun to develop tools and platforms to make social commerce easier for both customers and sellers, as with most sorts of inbound marketing.
 For example, Shopify offers solutions to brands looking for new methods to promote and sell on social media.
 It also makes social purchasing more user-friendly and appealing to consumers.